 Firewalls and the School of Medicine

-If a firewall rule has not been used in 90 days, the rule will be deleted.
+• A firewall rule that has not been used in 90 days will be deleted.

-If a rule needs to be reinstated, simply file a ServiceNow request again.
+If a rule needs to be reinstated, simply submit a request again.